 In fact, every single cell in the body needs magnesium to function properly, and it’s responsible for over 300 metabolic functions in the body.
 It’s clear that this element is vital for your health, but according to USDA, approximately a half of the Americans consume inadequate amount in their diet.

 Why is this so?

-The list of symptoms of magnesium deficiency includes leg cramps, insomnia, chronic fatigue, blood clots, facial twitches, anxiety, migraines, depression, heart disease, unstable blood sugar levels, and osteoporosis.
-It may even help even in cases of Alzheimer’s because of its ability to improve the oxygen intake in the brain, and in cases of Parkinson’s tremors after studies showed lowered levels of magnesium in the brains of these patients.
+The list of symptoms of magnesium deficiency includes leg cramps, insomnia, chronic fatigue, blood clots, facial twitches, anxiety, migraines, depression, heart problems, unstable blood sugar levels, and joint and bone problems.
+It may even help even in cases of memory loss because of its ability to improve the oxygen intake in the brain, and in cases of tremors caused by neurological problems after studies showed lowered levels of magnesium in the brains of these patients.

 Additionally, magnesium deficiency is also associated with chronic diseases such as type 2 diabetes and metabolic syndrome.
 Having a deficiency of magnesium causes the body to overproduce insulin and then that extra glucose goes into the cells, causing inflammation.

 Magnesium for your body and mind